Prerequisites:

 /ix/store/0GsKotnAh74LIcvO-bin-bzip2/touch

-All packages form a content addressable store, substantially similar to the same structure in nixos and guix.
+All packages form a content-addressable store, essentially similar to the same structure in NixOS and Guix.

-Realm - also a package, it contains symlinks to other packages:
+A realm is also a package that contains symbolic links to other packages:

 ix# find /ix/store/0Q4rkMy8J8D1WTVn-rlm-system